 There are beautiful narrow cobbled streets and charming stone houses in Fornalutx.
 Do not forget to walk the streets of Carrer Esglesia, Carrer del Metge Mayol and Carrer de Sant Sebastiá.
 Also, do not forget to visit Plaza de España, the town hall and the church.

 Sa Calobra Cove and Torrent de Pareis

 Visiting Sa Calobra Cove is probably one of the best things to do in Mallorca but it is also one of the most complicated places to access.
 You can visit the cove by sea, taking a boat in Port of Soller.
-You can book a boat trip using this link.
+You can book a boat trip to Sa Calobra here in advance.
 If you are going to do it this way, due to the boat schedules, you will have to modify the itinerary for this day a bit.

 You can also visit the cove by land (road).
 From Fornalutx, it will take about an hour by car.
 You must know that you will have to cross a section full of very sharp turns.
 The famous Nus de Sa Corbata, a turn where the road overlaps creating a loop, is located here.

 From both the port and the parking lot, it takes just under ten minutes (walking) to get to Torrent de Pareis and Sa Calobra cove.
 Now it’s your turn to enjoy this incredible natural wonder.

 Day 3 of 4 days in Mallorca: Trip through the northern part of the island